Islam in Jordan

-King Abdullah I Mosque at night in thy Amman.
-The royal family of Jordan adheres to Sunni branch of Islamic religion.
+The King Abdullah I Mosque in Amman at night.
+The Jordanian royal family adheres to Sunni Islam.

-The Hashemite Kingdom of Jordan is a majority Muslim country with 97.2% of the population following Sunni Islam while a small minority follow Shiite branches.
-There are also about 20,000 to 32,000 Druze living mostly in the north of Jordan, even though most Druze no longer consider themselves Muslim.
-Many Jordanian Muslims practice Sufism.
+Jordan is a Muslim-majority country, with Sunni Muslims comprising approximately 97.2% of the population.
+Small Shia minorities are also present.
+The country is home to an estimated 20,000 to 32,000 Druze, who reside primarily in northern Jordan, although many Druze do not identify as Muslim.
+Sufism is practiced by a portion of the Jordanian Muslim population.

 The 1952 Constitution grants freedom of religion while stipulating that the king and his successors must be Muslims and sons of Muslim parents.
-Religious minorities include Christians of various denominations (1%) and even fewer adherents of other faiths.
-Jordan is a religious and conservative country.

-Islam in Social Life pre-1980s
+Islam in social life pre-1980s

 Despite a strong identification with and loyalty to Islam, religious practices varied among segments of Jordan's population.
 This unevenness in practice did not necessarily correlate with a rural-urban division or differing levels of education.
 The religious observance of some Jordanians was marked by beliefs and practices that were sometimes antithetical to the teachings of Islam.
 Authorities attributed at least some of these elements to pre-Islamic beliefs and customs common to the area.

 In daily life, neither rural dwellers nor urbanites were overly fatalistic.
 They did not directly hold God responsible for all occurrences; rather, they placed events in a religious context that imbued them with meaning.
 The expression in shari'a Allah often accompanied statements of intention, and the term bismillah (in the name of Allah) accompanied the performance of most important actions.
 Such pronouncements did not indicate a ceding of control over one's life or events.
 Jordanian Muslims generally believed that in matters that they could control, God expected them to work diligently.

 Muslims have other ways of invoking God's presence in daily life.
 Despite Islam's unequivocal teaching that God is one and that no being resembles him in sanctity, some people accepted the notion that certain persons (saints) have baraka, a special quality of personal holiness and affinity to God.
 The intercession of these beings was believed to help in all manner of trouble, and shrines to such people could be found in some localities.
 Devotees often visited the shrine of their patron, especially seeking relief from illness or inability to have children.